ga-wdi-boston/js-dom-assessment/diagnostic.md

 Please give two examples of things that are commonly confused for the DOM.

 <!-- your answer starts here -->
+The HTML code that we write is not the DOM, and the code we view inside of the inspector in the browser is not the DOM.
 <!-- your answer ends here -->

 ## Question 7